3 Ways to Celebrate Missouri Wine Month

 1. No matter where you travel in Missouri, there is so much to explore and see.
 Missouri has five American Viticultural Areas, which are designated wine grape-growing regions in the United States.
 They are located across Missouri with regions including the Ozarks, Augusta, Hermann, and more.
 With 5 AVA regions and 129 wineries to choose from, there is so much to visit in Missouri wine country.

 2. Fall in Missouri offers lots of winery events, especially wine festivals.
 These fall fun paloozas are the perfect opportunity to immerse yourself into wine culture and learn more about Missouri wine.
 Festivals can include live music, wine tastings, Wine 101 classes, and the chance to meet winery owners and winemakers.
-Click here for a full lineup of fall events.

 3. Planning a wine night at home instead?
 No worries, we’ve got you covered.
 Missouri Wine Month is the perfect time to host your own wine celebration.
 Gather friends or family and invite them over for a harvest themed dinner, wine tasting, or wine pairing festivity.
 Dinner gatherings area great time to show off Missouri wines.
 We even have a wine serving survival guide for you.